hackatbrown/discordbot-starter/README.md

 # Discord Bot Starter Kit
 Welcome to Hack@Brown's Discord Bot starter kit!
 In this kit, we're providing you with some boilerplate code, as well as a little guide to get started on building your very own bot!

 Not only is building a bot a fun and exciting project, but it also teaches valuable skills in programming and automation.
-Moreover, considering how widely used Discord is, you'll be able to have significant impact and improve Discord users' experience!
-Additionally, as Discord supports numerous media types (audio, video, text, images, etc.), possibilities are basically infinite!
+Moreover, as Discord supports numerous media types (audio, video, text, images, etc.), possibilities are basically infinite!

 The first few steps of building a Discord bot are very generic and can sometimes be annoying.
 But, fear not: we've completed them for you!
 The boilerplate we're providing has the code for a working Discord bot that is able to respond to a very simple ping slash command.